atskae/computer-graphics/ray-tracing-in-one-weekend/01-ray-tracing-in-one-weekend/README.md

     ...
     double dist_to_focus = (lookfrom - lookat).length();
 ```
 We are looking at an object at `(0,0,-1)`, which is the same as where our blue sphere is.
-The distance from the camera to the blue sphere is `(lookat - lookfrom).length`, which is what we use for the focus distance.
+The distance from the camera to the blue sphere is `(lookat - lookfrom).length`, which is what we use for the focus distance `dist_to_focus`.

 If we want to make the metal sphere on the right in focus instead, we just have to change the focus distance to where the metal sphere is.
 The metal sphere is placed at point `(1,0,-1)`: